sipeed/MaixPy/docs/doc/en/faq.md

 ## When running the application, you see: maix multi-media driver released or maix multi-media driver destroyed

 This is not an error message.
 It is a log message indicating that the multimedia framework is releasing resources, it is usually printed when the program exits.

+## Why can't show Chinese charactors

+By default only support English charactors, if you want to show Chinese, you need to change font, refer to [Custom fonts part of image basic operation](./vision/image_ops.md#Chinese-support-and-custom-fonts)